You can find a range of information to help answer questions, troubleshoot and resolve the tracker you are using for Moves.

 What does Strava Track?

-Not all Fitbit trackers can support all the activity that cam be recorded on Moves+ We would reccommend the Charge 3 model and above that records distances with GPS, without this Moves+ cannot process the activity you do.
+Not all Fitbit trackers can support all the activity that can be recorded on Moves+ We would recommend the Charge 3 model or above and ensure that all activities are recorded with distances (GPS), without this Moves+ cannot process the activity you do.